divshot/divshot-cli/README.md

 divshot config:add [key] [value]
 ```

-Add a value to the config file.
+Add a value to your Divshot.io app config file.
+See [Divshot.io configuration reference](http://docs.divshot.io/guides/configuration) for more details on these values.

 ### config:remove